No products in the cart.

 What Are CBD Edibles?

 Edibles come in all shapes and sizes including, but not limited to, candies, baked goods, syrups, soft drinks, and more.
 If you can eat it or drink it, chances are that someone has already found a way to infuse CBD into it.

 How Long Do Edibles Last?

 The effects from edibles generally last much longer than if you were to consume a similar amount of CBD via smoking or vaping.
 Edibles can last anywhere from 6 to 8 hours after consumption.

-Of course, there are some factors that can shift that 6 to 8-hour window in either direction.
+Of course, some factors can shift that 6 to 8-hour window in either direction.